Graphcool/graphcool-framework/docs/0.x/04-Reference/02-Graphcool-CLI/01-Overview.md

 For each option that you provide, you can use either of the following two forms:

-- **Long form**: Spell out the full name of the option prepended by _two_ dashes, e.g. `graphcool-framework deploy --target prod`.
+- **Long form**: Spell out the full name of the option prepended by _two_ dashes, e.g. `graphcool deploy --target prod`.
-- **Short form**: Take only a single letter of the option's name (most of the time, this is the very first letter) and prepend with only _one_ dash, e.g. `graphcool-framework deploy -t prod`.
+- **Short form**: Take only a single letter of the option's name (most of the time, this is the very first letter) and prepend with only _one_ dash, e.g. `graphcool deploy -t prod`.

 ## The `GRAPHCOOL_TARGET` environment variable